 The Sequoia Lodge pool

 I thought the Sequoia Lodge’s pool area was very pretty and I loved the fake rock formation that housed the waterslide and a waterfall.
 My mom and sister were not pleased that you had to swim through the pool to get to the hot tub though.
 I found it a bit perplexing, but I went for a quick swim anyway.
 The hot tub ended up not being as hot as I’m used to and having to jump in the cool pool to get out of it kind of negated the warm, toasty effect, but I would’ve spent some more time there if the others hadn’t been waiting for me to leave.
 I settled for a couple runs down the waterslide and we headed back to the room.
-Sadly, I discovered that my waterproof camera does not work well indoors at all, so I didn’t end up with any usable photos.
+Sadly, I discovered that my waterproof camera does not work well indoors at all, so I didn’t end up with any particularly good photos.

 Other amenities at the Sequoia Lodge

 The hotel also has a great luggage storage area outside of the lobby and they took our crazy number of suitcases and backpacks with no problem.
 We found out as we were rushing to leave that there was a quick shuttle from the hotel entrance to the train station, which saved us from having to powerwalk all the way there and try to figure out how to put our giant suitcases through the tiny bag scanners at the entrance to Disney Village.
+And, for those of you who are wondering, the Sequoia Lodge hotel does have air conditioning.

 I would definitely recommend the Sequoia Lodge if you’re planning on staying on-site at Disneyland Paris.
 It seems to have the best combination of theming and location as compared to the other hotels, and was pretty reasonably priced compared to the higher-end resorts at the American Disney parks.
+Check out the official site for booking information (UK link here).

 Read more about our trip to Disneyland Paris: